 Figure 4.15.7-1: Procedure for reporting of network status

-1. When the AF needs to retrieve NSR in a geographic area or for a specific UE, the AF sends a Nnef_NetworkStatus_Subscribe Request (Geographical area or GPSI, AF Identifier, Duration) message to the NEF.
-Duration indicates the time for which a continuous reporting is requested.
-The absence of Duration indicates a one-time reporting.
-Duration indicates the time for which a continuous reporting is requested.
-The absence of Duration indicates a one-time reporting.
+1. When the AF needs to retrieve NSR in a geographic area or for a specific UE, the AF sends a Nnef_AnalyticsExposure_Subscribe Request (Analytics ID = "User Data Congestion", Analytics Filter Information = Area of Interest (Geographical area), Target of Analytics Reporting = GPSI or "any UE", the Notification Target Address (+Notification Correlation Id), Analytics target period) message to the NEF.
 The AF indicates whether network status is requested for transfer over user plane, control plane, or both.
-The AF may indicate whether NSR should be slice specific or not.
+The AF may indicate whether NSR should be slice specific or not by indicating the S-NSSAI in the Analytics Filter Information.

 NOTE: Geographical area specified by AF could be at cell level (ECGI), TA level or other formats e.g. shapes (e.g. polygons, circles, etc.) or civic addresses (e.g. streets, districts, etc.) as referenced by OMA Presence API.

-2. The NEF authorizes the AF request for notifications about network status analytics.
-The NEF stores AF Identifier, Duration, if present.
+2. The NEF authorizes the AF request for notifications about network status analytics, and stores the subscription information as specified in TS 23.288 [50] clause 6.1.1.2.
 The NEF assigns an NEF Reference ID.